TheAXPerience/FamilyFeud/README.md

 We will use binary store (.store) files to keep track of the questions and answers, using the PStore module in Ruby.
 THe program will allow users to name a file and prompt them for questions, answers, and alternate answers.

+**EDIT 5/30/2023**

+Using JSON format instead.
+That way the answers and questions can be stored in a hierarchical format instead of a key-value storage.

 ### Playing the Game

 The game will read the questions and answers from the given file and prompt the user for two team names.
 THe two teams will then begin playing a game of Family Feud.
 When a question is finished, the game will show all answers that have not been guessed.